FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/c_transfer_steps.md

 Steps include:

-1. **Receive an incoming call**: Transfer CFT{{< TransferCFT/componentlongname >}} receives an incoming connection on the communication system, which could be rejected depending on Transfer CFT{{< TransferCFT/componentlongname >}} limitations and/or parameter settings.
+1. **Receive an incoming call**: {{< TransferCFT/axwayvariablesComponentLongName >}} receives an incoming connection on the communication system, which could be rejected depending on {{< TransferCFT/axwayvariablesComponentLongName >}} limitations and/or parameter settings.
 1. **Exchange protocol information**: When the network connection is established, the partners participate in an exchange of messages in accordance with the chosen protocol.
 1. **Create or select a